fijam/gmdrec/README.md

 ### Interface circuit

 The circuit comprises a USB-I2C bridge and a I2C digital potentiometer as well as a few passive components.

 The schematics and PCB files are provided in the hardware directory.

-You can build it yourself or get a preassembled one from me directly.
+You can get a preassembled one from me directly.

 ### Software